 So, that is a day in the life of a game developer.
 I’m sure there was less of the “making games” part than you expected.

 When running a business like this, there is so much work that goes on behind the scenes, and not all of that work is necessarily going to be creative or even directly related to your passion.
-Sometimes I have to answer a dozen emails before I can write a single line of code!
-The reality that too many people ignore is that you must fully commit to the business of making games before you can indulge your passion for making games.
+Sometimes I have to answer a dozen emails before I can write a single line of code…this just comes with the territory.

 Thanks for reading!